KoStard/obsidian_pdf_multi_export/README.md

 uv tool install git+https://github.com/KoStard/obsidian_pdf_multi_export
 ```

 Ensure you have [Pandoc](https://pandoc.org/installing.html) installed and accessible in your system's PATH, or configure the path using the tool.
+Note that Pandoc is required even when using Typst as the converter, as it's used to convert Markdown to Typst format.

+If you plan to use Typst, ensure you have [Typst](https://typst.app/) installed as well.

 ## Usage